opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/nulls-nans-infinities.rst.txt

 ----------------------------------------------------

-By default, all columns created by :py:meth:`tmlt.analytics.query_builder.QueryBuilder.map` or :py:meth:`tmlt.analytics.query_builder.QueryBuilder.flat_map` are assumed to contain null values.
+By default, all columns created by :py:meth:`tmlt.analytics.QueryBuilder.map` or :py:meth:`tmlt.analytics.QueryBuilder.flat_map` are assumed to contain null values.
 If those columns are DECIMAL columns, they are also assumed to potentially contain NaN or infinite values.